 Regardless of whether it’s made of metal or wood, the weakest point of any door is usually around the lock area.
-Door frames are also easily compromised, so if you focus on reinforcing those areas, you’ll make it a lot harder for anyone to force their way in, even if they kick like a mule.
+Door frames are also easily compromised, so if you focus on reinforcing those areas, you’ll make it much harder for anyone to force their way in, even if they kick like a mule.

-The following 12 tips won’t be quite enough to turn your home into Fort Knox, but they will secure your door against brute force attacks.
+The following 12 tips won’t be enough to turn your home into Fort Knox, but they will secure your door against brute force attacks.

 12 Tips on How To Reinforce a Door